 The Pollinator Scorecard was developed by the Rights-of-Way as Habitat Working Group (ROWHWG) to help energy and transportation rights-of-way (ROW) organizations and land managers evaluate pollinator habitat and management practices.
 The Pollinator Scorecard User’s Guide provides background information and protocols for using both components of the scorecard: (1) Pollinator Scorecard Management Module and (2) Pollinator Habitat Assessment Protocol (downloads available below).
 The Pollinator Scorecard aims to:

-The Pollinator Scorecard may also be used to meet the monitoring requirements for organizations participating in the Candidate Conservation Agreement with Assurances (CCAA) for the monarch butterfly and other conservation certifications.
+The Pollinator Scorecard may also be used to meet the monitoring requirements for organizations participating in the monarch butterfly Candidate Conservation Agreement with Assurances (Monarch CCAA).

 What is Pollinator Habitat?

 For the purposes of the Pollinator Scorecard, pollinator habitat is defined as areas containing native flowering plants, host plants, and nesting sites, throughout the growing season.
-Pollinator habitat may be remnant natural habitat, habitat enhanced through management, or newly created habitat.
+Other considerations include:

 The Pollinator Scorecard seeks to capture information about the ability and potential of ROW and other energy and transportation lands to support monarch butterfly and other pollinator habitat.
 Specifically, the Pollinator Scorecard captures information about: